libvmi/libvmi/README.rst

 to physical memory for any operating system, and access to virtual memory and kernel symbols from Windows and Linux.

-If you would like higher level semantic information, then we suggest using LibVMI with PyVMI (python wrapper, included with LibVMI) and Volatility.
+If you would like higher level semantic information, then we suggest using the LibVMI Python bindings and Volatility.
 Volatility (https://github.com/volatilityfoundation/volatility/) is a forensic memory analysis framework supporting both Linux and Windows systems that can aid significantly in performing useful memory analysis tasks.
-PyVMI includes a Volatility address space plugin that enables you to use Volatility on a live virtual machine.
+The LibVMI Python bindings includes a Volatility address space plugin that enables you to use Volatility on a live virtual machine.

 This file contains very basic instructions to get you up and running.
 If you want more details about installation, or programming with LibVMI, then see